-Lindsay is an active member of IAP2 and holds a Bachelor’s degree in Anthropology and Environmental Studies as well as a Master’s degree in Environmental Design with a specialization in Environmental Science.
-In her current role at EPCOR Utilities Inc., Lindsay plans and executes strategic approaches to community engagement for a wide range of water and wastewater projects located throughout Canada.
+Lindsay brings an academic background focused on understanding people and how we shape our environments to her work.
+She holds a Bachelor’s degree in Anthropology and Environmental Studies as well as a Master’s degree in Environmental Design with a specialization in Environmental Science.

 Connect with Lindsay on LinkedIn.